-Vegetarian and vegan diets are gaining in popularity, with many celebrities1 and athletes2 committed to living an animal product-free lifestyle.
+Vegetarian and vegan diets are gaining in popularity, with many celebrities and athletes committed to living an animal product-free lifestyle.
 For some this is a moral decision, however for others it’s a health choice.
-Some studies have linked vegetarian diets with a reduced risk of heart disease, type 2 diabetes and cancer3.
+Some studies have linked vegetarian diets with a reduced risk of heart disease, type 2 diabetes and cancer.

 “How can I get enough protein?” is a common question for those on plant-based diets and it’s often the foremost concern for those thinking of becoming vegetarian.
 Here, we take you through how much of this vital macronutrient you need and how to get enough of it in a vegetarian or vegan diet.